godotengine/godot-docs/classes/class_navigationserver2d.rst

 |void| **agent_set_velocity**\ (\ agent\: :ref:`RID<class_RID>`, velocity\: :ref:`Vector2<class_Vector2>`\ ) :ref:`🔗<class_NavigationServer2D_method_agent_set_velocity>`

 Sets ``velocity`` as the new wanted velocity for the specified ``agent``.
-The avoidance simulation will try to fulfill this velocity if possible but will modify it to avoid collision with other agent's and obstacles.
-When an agent is teleported to a new position far away use :ref:`agent_set_velocity_forced()<class_NavigationServer2D_method_agent_set_velocity_forced>` instead to reset the internal velocity state.
+The avoidance simulation will try to achieve this velocity if possible, but will adjust it to avoid colliding with other agents and obstacles.
+When an agent is teleported to a new position far away, use :ref:`agent_set_velocity_forced()<class_NavigationServer2D_method_agent_set_velocity_forced>` instead to reset the internal velocity state.

 .. rst-class:: classref-item-separator